-This is one of the more popular uses for ACV and the one about which I was most skeptical.
-But a 2009 study in Japan that followed 175 obese adults found those taking “apple vinegar” did lose some belly fat and a bit of weight.
+This is one of the more popular uses for apple cider vinegar.
+It seems to safely suppress appetite and may improve fat metabolism by improving liver function.
+One study in Japan that followed 175 obese adults found those taking “apple vinegar” did lose some belly fat and a bit of weight.

-Apple cider vinegar is a staple in my house for its delicious tang and its many health benefits.
+We can sip apple cider vinegar diluted with water to start every day, but there are hundreds of other wonderful ways it can be used.
+Apple cider vinegar is a staple in many houses for its delicious tang and its many health benefits.
 Add some to your salad dressing, use as a toner, and enjoy as a health tonic.
+The options are endless!